 Just to be clear, we are absolutely supporting the fact that the hiring of a digital marketing agency should bring a certain benefit to the customer.
 The agency, with all its knowledge, experience, and work on the project does everything in its power in order to accomplish the goals of an individual project, BUT the agency can’t be held responsible for the final results of the project, especially if those results are of sales nature.

 Let us picture a very similar situation:

 A businessman is opening a new hotel.
-He is searching for a furnishing company that is going to equip his hotel with the furniture (beds, tables, chairs, closets…).
-He finds a suitable company and then he says to the supplier: “Your furniture is great and all but instead of paying you its full price now, I was thinking of paying you with 20% of total profit I reach in the first year of my hotel’s business activity.”
+He is searching for an architecture company that is going to build his hotel.
+He finds a suitable company and then he says to them: “Your blueprints are great and all but instead of paying you its full price now, I was thinking of paying you with 20% of total profit I earn in the first year of my hotel’s business activity.”

-We can all easily assume that the supplier from this hypothetical situation will turn down the “offer” because of the simple reason of not being responsible for the whole business activity of the hotel.
-He will use his knowledge and experience the best he can in order to propose the best furniture for the existing ambient of the hotel, but he can’t be held accountable for other aspects of the hotel’s business activity such as overpricing, bad services or insufficient marketing which will all probably result in the lack of guests in the end.
+We can all easily assume that the architecture company from this hypothetical situation will turn down the “offer” because of the simple reason of not being responsible for the whole business activity of the hotel.
+They will use their knowledge and experience the best they can in order to propose the best solution for the hotel, but they can’t be held accountable for other aspects of the hotel’s business activity such as overpricing, bad service or insufficient marketing which will all probably result in the lack of guests in the end.

 What, however, can be done?

 The KPIs of the campaign can be set up.
 Through them, after some time, the work of the agency can be evaluated, but still, those KPIs have to be solely digital.
 The examples of possible KPIs:

 - Facebook fans increase by 30%

 - Newsletter subscribers reach 10.000